kmurph73/kmurph73.github.com/resume.md

   * Ongoing freelance gig for a local doctor
   * Built with Rails, Postgres, and [Bootstrap][15], with a smattering of JS (Backbone/jQuery) on top.
   * Hosted on a [Linode](http://linode.com/) Ubuntu server (using [Phusion Passenger](https://www.phusionpassenger.com/) and [Nginx](https://en.wikipedia.org/wiki/Nginx))
-  * As of 8/21/2015, they have gotten multiple hospitals onboard and are on the cusp of launch.
+  * As of 9/21/2015, they have launched and are onboarding hospitals and nurses.

 [40]: http://filler.com